engineerwithoutfear/web_dev/physics_sims/pro-tips.md

 # Sim UI

+  We have several choices of HTML elements when building the controls for our sim:

+  * checkboxes (radio buttons)
+  * buttons
+  * switches
+  * sliders

-  For a full page sim, relocating the controls everytime a sim's size is changed becomes tedious quickly.
+  Relocating the controls everytime a sim's size is changed becomes tedious quickly.
 Leveraging the power of CSS, we can make this much easier by anchoring our sliders and buttons to the side of the page rather than a specific location on canvas.
+Rather than move each element individually, we will put each group in a box, arranging them how we like within it, and then move the box rather than the individual elements.
+Elements inside the div will retain their positions inside the box.

   ```
 <div id="sketch-holder" style="position: relative;">